Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Smoothed regret guarantees

-The lower bound is inspired by a construction due to~\citet{locatelli2018adaptivity}.
-We show that if an algorithm, \alg, has small regret against $\bench(\Pi_{\nicefrac{1}{4}})$, then it must suffer large regret against $\bench(\Pi_{h})$ for a much smaller $h$.
+The lower bound is inspired by a construction of~\citet{locatelli2018adaptivity}.
+We show that if an algorithm, \alg, has small regret against $\bench(\Pi_{\nicefrac{1}{4}})$, then it must suffer large regret against $\bench(\Pi_{h})$ for $h\ll\nicefrac{1}{4}$.
 The intuition is that the $\nicefrac{1}{4}$-smoothed regret bound prevents \alg from sufficiently exploring.
 Specifically, we construct one instance where small losses occur in a subinterval $I_0\subset [0,1]$ of length $\nicefrac{1}{4}$ and another that is identical on $I_0$ but where even smaller losses occur in a subinterval $I_1$ of width $h \ll \nicefrac{1}{4}$.
-Since \alg has low $\nicefrac{1}{4}$-smoothed regret it cannot afford to explore to find $I_1$, so its behavior must be similar on the instances.
-Thus it cannot play actions in $I_1$ enough to compete with the $h$-smoothed benchmark.
+Since \alg has low $\nicefrac{1}{4}$-smoothed regret it cannot afford to explore to find $I_1$.
 In comparison with~\citet{locatelli2018adaptivity}, the details of the construction are somewhat different, since they focus on adaptivity to unknown smoothness exponent, while we are adapting to bandwidth $h$ (and later to unknown Lipschitz constant).